More

 3. Timely Password Updates

-It is true that managing the length and complexity of passwords can make decoding them a lengthy process for hackers.
-But not impossible.
-Most employees set passwords for various accounts and forget about them.
-Periodically updating passwords is equally important.
-Companies can configure mandatory password updates for their employees as a part of their security efforts.
+It is true that managing the length and complexity of passwords can make decoding them a lengthy process for hackers, but not impossible.
+Most employees set passwords for various accounts and forget about them, which can lead to security vulnerabilities.
+This is where password management plays a key role to simplify the process of creating, managing, and storing strong, unique passwords.
+Periodically updating passwords is equally important, and companies can configure mandatory password updates for their employees as a part of their security efforts.

 4. Encrypted Password Storage